 - The importance of patience and how to be so;

 - That the children have the opportunity to start conversations and receive feedback from the listener;

 - And also, the feedback opportunity gives you the chance to model the language, feeling, and behavior you target.

-Kacy recommends waiting between 5 and 10 seconds for your child to respond, which might seem like an eternity, but really isn’t to receive the communication you are hoping for.
+Kacy recommends waiting between 5 and 10 seconds for your child to respond.
+Now, this might seem like an eternity, but really isn’t to receive the communication you are hoping for.

-Speech Blubs raison d’etre is communicating with children and developing language skills, and like our app, using “wait time” allows you to model vocabulary and behaviors.
+Speech Blubs raison d’etre is communicating with children and to develop language skills, and like our app, using “wait time” allows you to model vocabulary and behaviors.
 The method really works.

 Have a question for our Speech Therapists?